phalcon-orphanage/docs/en/reference/tutorial-invo-2.rst

     <?php

-    //Grant access to public areas to both users and guests foreach ($roles as $role) {
+    // Grant access to public areas to both users and guests foreach ($roles as $role) {
         foreach ($publicResources as $resource => $actions) {
             $acl->allow($role->getName(), $resource, '*');
         }
     }

-    //Grant access to private area only to role Users foreach ($privateResources as $resource => $actions) {
+    // Grant access to private area only to role Users foreach ($privateResources as $resource => $actions) {
         foreach ($actions as $action) {
             $acl->allow('Users', $resource, $action);